CISO 2.0 training and S-ISME exam

 Business alignment exercise putting it all together:

-- Different strategies and value driven operating models from business and their impact on the security organization
+- Different strategies and value driven operating models from business and their impact on the security organisation

 The need for executive support and aligning stakeholders